ruediste/diy-dc-converter/docs/pages/010_FirstConverter/README.md

 ![Inductors](inductors.jpg)

 The inductances are (left to right): 314uH, 25uH, 2mH, 1.3uH.
-If you plug these numbers in the calculator above, you'll see that the first and the third are a good choice.
+If you plug these numbers in the calculator above, you'll see that the first and the third are good choices.
 Of course, the big inductor will handle far larger currents.

 Next get an adequate load resistor.
 The resistor will turn the output power of the converter into heat.
 Therefore it needs to be adequately sized.
 The following table shows typical sizes and their rating: